angelmizu/vivian-yap-session/README.md

 <img width="736" height="245" alt="1000025620" src="https://github.com/user-attachments/assets/3bbd993a-2166-4902-b91b-bad7fd2e3e1c" />

 i love all my friends. every single one of them. even if we dont talk often, i still love you. even if we met recently, i still love you. if youre on my friends list at ALL then i love you. my friends are so awesome ok,,,,, i would genuinely die for them i love them sm,,,im so joyous ok i love my friends🎉i love my wife🎉i love my daughter🎉i love my brothers🎉i love everybody🎉

+nvm im not joyous anyways i HAAAATTTTEEEE HAVING ACNE.
+ITS HELL.
+I LOOK SO FUCKING CHOPPED IMTIRED OF GOING INTO THE BATHROOM JUST TO PICK AT MY FACE KILLLLL MEEEEEEEEEEE